Blahblahlolhahaha/FYP-Monitor/README.md

 ## Whats Not Done:
 * Use SPI and sequence numebers to find out sus packets

-* Store SPI pairs/sequence number somewhr (memory,file,sql db whatever)
-* If got SPI that doesnt match any records, flag it
-* If sequence number not in sequence, flag it

-* Random segmentation fault
 * Flagging tcp packets and udp thats not port 500 and 4500
 * Proper logging to file
-* Checking size